Lab Director

 Sabrina Bond

-Undergraduate Alumni, Now Research Technician at Stanford University
+Undergraduate Alumni, Now Medical Student at Stanford University

 B.S., Northeastern University, Behavioral Neuroscience